 Eau Claire is easily accessible via Interstate 94, just 90 miles east of Minneapolis, MN.
 It is also reachable by air via Minneapolis/St. Paul International Airport (shuttle service available from MSP to Eau Claire) or by a connection through Chicago (United Airlines) directly to the local Chippewa Valley Regional Airport.
 Our Contact Page has a link to Google Maps showing our office location.
 If you are going to stay here for a few days, please look at our page about Eau Claire, with our tips on how to get here, where to stay, and where to eat.

-If a cleft-lift is performed, Dr. Immerman places a drain which needs to remain in place a minimum of 4 days.
+If a cleft-lift is performed, Dr. Immerman places a drain which needs to remain in place a minimum of 4 days – but longer if it is a difficult reoperative situation.
 We have had patients stay in Eau Claire for a wound check and drain removal at 4 days; or come back in 5-7 days; or have a surgeon, nurse, or wound-care specialist back home check the incision and remove the drain.
 We are happy to work with other physicians to make your recovery as easy as possible.

 Our patients come from all over the US and Canada.
 Here is an interactive map of where our patients have come from so far.